We’re excited to announce that image-based backup is now available in our free backup software! Continue reading

 1.Backup OneDrive: Cloud-to-Cloud Is Faster

 Even if OneDrive files reside on a user’s local workstation, relying on a desktop backup still means sending data through an office network that can’t match the speed of a direct, cloud-to-cloud transfer.
-Local internet connections in the office or at home often have limited bandwidth, creating bottlenecks that slow the backup process and consume valuable time.
+Limited office or home internet bandwidth creates bottlenecks that slow backups and waste valuable time.

 MSP360 Managed Backup for Microsoft 365 circumvents these limitations by connecting directly to Microsoft’s servers, leveraging the high-speed and reliable data transfer capabilities of a cloud-to-cloud architecture.
 This approach ensures that when you backup OneDrive, it run faster, with fewer interruptions and minimal impact on your local network.
-As a result, your backup process is not only more efficient but also more scalable and cost-effective in the long run.
+As a result, your backup process becomes more efficient, scales better, and reduces costs in the long run.

 2. On-Demand Files Should Stay On-Demand